Bill Cline

 EXTENSION AND OUTREACH (Plant Pathology and Horticulture)

 In-state and regional agent training, publications and web-based content.
 Assist growers and agents via phone, text and email (500+ per year), field visits (70+ per year), and workshops (12-15 per year).
 Organize annual statewide blueberry conference and trade show; edit and publish proceedings.
 Organize blueberry field days.
-Diagnosis via the NCSU Plant Disease and Insect Clinic.
+Diagnosis of small fruit diseases via the NCSU Plant Disease and Insect Clinic.
 Primary contact for blueberry inquiries in NC.

-Bill currently serves as a senior editor for all regional small fruit integrated management guides, and as a board member, for the Southern Region Small Fruit Consortium (www.smalfruits.org).
-He is also a U. S. Highbush Blueberry Council board member and serves on the Good Practices Committee.
+Bill currently serves as a senior editor for all regional small fruit integrated management guides and as a steering committee member for the Southern Region Small Fruit Consortium (www.smallfruits.org).
+He is also a U. S. Highbush Blueberry Council board member and an advisor to the North Carolina Blueberry Council.

 Education